Seven great examples of custom diagrams and graphs usage for business

 • An expandable diagram allows placing thousands of pages on a diagram.
 By collapsing the content, the user can view the site map.
 With a double click on a node, it breaks down into a group of related subpages.

-• Data mapping via interactive diagram enables to see the detailed data ad-hoc, along with the additional.
+• Data mapping via an interactive diagram enables seeing the detailed data ad hoc.

 • Data modeling via highlighting and coloring the connections to inform about occurring changes within the diagram.
-With an additional zoom in/zoom out option, the user can see the helicopter view on the whole diagram, thus makeup business decisions or plan further
+With an additional zoom in/zoom out option, the user can see the helicopter view of the whole diagram, thus making business decisions or planning easier.

 Network security architecture diagram